rabbi-lion/arch-linux-install-guide/README.md

 A minimal Arch Linux installation guide using GRUB and NetworkManager.

-This guide covers a basic installation with:
+This guide supports:

-- UEFI
+- UEFI systems using GPT
-- GRUB
+- legacy BIOS systems using MBR
 - ext4
 - a swap partition
+- GRUB
 - NetworkManager
-- an AMD or Intel CPU
+- AMD or Intel CPUs

 The commands are intended to be run from the Arch Linux installation environment unless stated otherwise.

+> **Warning:** Partitioning and formatting a drive will destroy existing data on the selected partitions.
+Verify the target drive before continuing.

 ## Keyboard and console font